ugurdogrusoz/visuall/doc/DG.md

 Below is how this section appears for the sample application:
 ```
 "appInfo": {
   "name": "Visu<i>all</i> Sample App",
   "html_header": "Visuall Sample App",
   "icon": "assets/img/logo.png",
   "version": "1.0.0 beta",
   "company_name": "i-Vis at Bilkent",
   "company_contact": "ivis@cs.bilkent.edu.tr"
 }
 ```
-## Data Model

-One of the essential definitions in this file is the structure of the data: the type and properties of *objects* and *relations* among these objects.

 ### Objects

 The section named "objects" contains the stucture of different kinds of objects in your graphs.
-In other words, each *object* corresponds to a *node* type in your graph.
+In other words, each *object* corresponds to a *node/vertex* type in your graph.
 For instance, in the sample movie application, there are two classes of nodes: `Person` and `Title`.

 Each node has a set of associated *properties* and *style*.
 Each property has a name and data type.
 For example, `Person` class has the following properties: `name`, `born`, `start_t`, and `end_t`.